joengelh/smartphone-controlled-rc-sailboat/README.md

 The ESP8266 then can gernate a website through with the ship can be steered.

+However as it turned out, a mobile hotspot slows communication down massively, thus a real wifi network is required.

 ## Material used

 1. Standard RC sailboat (1 servo to set the sails, 1 servo for steering)